OpenEnergyPlatform/open-MaStR/docs/getting_started.rst

      - Select data to download.
    * - date
      - None or :class:`datetime.datetime` or str
      - Specify backfill date from which on data is retrieved.
 Only data with time stamp greater than `date` will be retrieved.
-Defaults to `None`.
+Defaults to `None` which means that todays date is chosen.
    * - api_data_types
      - ["unit_data","eeg_data","kwk_data","permit_data"]
      - Select the type of data to download.